 YouTube Channels: These are online routes that give access to thousands of educational videos for students to watch, or even practice creating their own videos to share with the class.

-Playing Video Games: Gamification is an innovative approach to learning.
+Playing Video Games: A gamification is an innovative approach to learning.
 It helps promote critical thinking, leadership, and problem-solving skills.
 Teachers also find playing games an effective tool in assisting learners to hone mathematical skills like algebra.

 Implementing E-Textbooks: These are electronic versions of texts that students can read on a computer, mobile device, or e-reader device. e-books offer shareable contents that students can use to reference and academic notes.